 We call the per capita income level where the frontier first reaches its peak Yp.
 It can be interpreted as the minimum per capita GDP required to ensure enjoyment of the right aspect concerned by everyone in the population given current knowledge of the structures and measures (legislation, policies, programs, etc.) that promote that goal.
-In the case of the percentage of children that are not stunted, this occurs at \$13,608 (2011 PPP\$) as seen in Error!
-Reference source not found.
-3.
+In the case of the percentage of children that are not stunted, this occurs at \$13,043 (2017 PPP\$) as seen in Figure 3.